Ecuador

 On Santiago Island, we'll head for Espumilla Beach in Buccaneer Cove.
 Buccaneer Cove is an excellent snorkeling destination.
 It was once a refuge for passing sailors and pirates, and the underwater formations provide a fantastic home for the many tropical fish species found here.

 After lunch, we're off to Egas Port, also known as James Bay, and home to quick-footed Galapagos lava lizards.
-There are grottos and tide pools housing various marine species.
+Grottos and tide pools house various marine species.
 This is also one of the best snorkeling sites in the Galapagos.

-Look out for Fur sea lions, Galapagos hawks, oyster-catchers, marine iguanas, finches, sharks, sea turtles, sally lightfoot crabs, and all manner of tropical fish.
+Look out for fur sea lions, Galapagos hawks, oystercatchers, marine iguanas, finches, sharks, sea turtles, sally lightfoot crabs, and all manner of tropical fish.
+How lucky are we to be so up close and personal with so much wildlife!

 Included